 Especially when structures built long ago collapse, it can be difficult to find the liable party.
-However, our attorneys have the resources and dedication to follow every lead.
+However, our personal injury lawyers in Fort Lauderdale have the resources and dedication to follow every lead.
 People injured in these accidents deserve the chance for justice, even if that means we have to work overtime to help them get it.

 Collapse During a Natural Disaster

 Hurricane-force winds are to be expected in Florida, and local building codes accordingly call for structures to be reinforced against this hazard.
 Flooding, too, is a common worry for coastal communities.
 Many areas also have to worry about the potential for sinkholes (or just sinking ground).

 A building that collapses during a storm may have been built to the highest standards and simply suffered inconceivable forces from the winds and water—but, especially if other buildings nearby are still standing, a collapse could be the sign of poor construction.
 You can absolutely file a lawsuit against a developer who failed to follow building safety codes if you or a loved one are injured in such a collapse.

 Because multiple parties are involved in most construction efforts, the list of who might be liable is longer than in many other personal injury claims.

 Our Lawyers Can Investigate:

 - Architects and engineers, to see if they submitted a suitable design;